Search

 Setting up a custodial account for your child can be a great idea at any age.
 The earlier you start, the more teaching opportunities you may have and the more years the earnings may have to compound.
 Here are some other advantages of these accounts:

-When assets within a custodial account generate earnings, the first $2,600 may be taxed at the child's rate (as of 2024), which may offer your family tax savings compared to holding the assets in an adult's name.
+• Potential tax advantages.
+When assets within a custodial account generate earnings, the first $2,700 (as of 2026) may be taxed at favorable rates, which may offer your family tax savings compared to holding the assets in an adult's name.

+• Easy for gift-giving.
 Custodial accounts tend to be designed, in part, so that almost anyone can contribute.
 It's a way for anyone who cares about your child to give them a financial boost for their future.
-Plus, depending on the account you set up, you and your child either can use those funds for a specific purpose, such as education expenses, or allow your child to use them for anything once they're a legal adult.
+Plus, depending on the account you set up, you and your child can either use those funds for a specific purpose, such as education expenses, or allow your child to use them for anything once they're a legal adult.

 Custodial accounts aren't the right choice for every situation.
 As a parent considering a custodial account for your child, understand their limitations before placing assets in them.

-Because a custodial account belongs to the child, college financial aid formulas expect a significant percentage of the account to go toward higher education expenses.
+• Significant financial aid impact.
+Because a custodial account belongs to the child, college financial aid formulasexpect a significant percentage of the account to go toward higher education expenses.
 If you want your money to go further to help a child pay for college, you may be better off contributing to a 529 savings plan instead of (or in addition to) a custodial account.

 With up to 21 years to manage a custodial account for your child, you could accumulate enough assets to help them flourish in any number of ways: attending their dream school, traveling abroad, starting a business and more.
-They're a great way for extended family to offer their support, too.
+The accounts are a great way for extended family to offer their support, too.

 While a custodial account places a great deal of financial responsibility on your child in the coming years, it also presents an opportunity to teach wise money management now.
 To discuss custodial accounts and other options for investing in your child's future, connect with a Thrivent financial advisor.